 | Navigation: Root AGENTS.md | CLAUDE.md → Agent System |

-The agent system (@nodetool/agents) gives LLMs the ability to decompose complex objectives into steps, execute those steps with tools, and return structured results.
+The agent system (@nodetool-ai/agents) gives LLMs the ability to decompose complex objectives into steps, execute those steps with tools, and return structured results.
 It powers the Agent, Research Agent, and Control Agent nodes in the workflow editor, as well as the standalone Agent CLI.

 Architecture Overview